 In contrast, Google has little interest in these factors due to its advanced interpretation of language in this context.
 (More so since the arrival of the BERT and RankBrain updates).
 Overall, this makes it a lot more challenging to optimize for SEO on Google than Bing.

 Specifically, Meta descriptions have a greater role to play in how Bing assesses a website compared to Google.
-These short sum-up of webpage content are crucial in Bing’s ranking process.
+This short sum-up of webpage content is crucial in Bing’s ranking process.
 However, on Google, they are only used as condensed adverts for pages in Google’s SERPs.